khizr/SocialDistancingDetector/README.md

 We use this framework to detect social distancing in 4 different video datasets with both Faster R-CNNs and YOLOv3, and perform analysis on the data.
 We derive several insights on social distance detection from this data and conclude with a comparison on the performance of Faster R-CNNs versus YOLOv3 for social distancing detection, and we finally present that a social distancing detector using Faster R-CNNs correctly detects social distancing violations 2.52 times more frequently than YOLOv3.

+Learn more about our Social Distancing Detector in our project report: https://github.com/khizr/SocialDistancingDetector/blob/master/Social%20Distancing%20Detector%20Report.pdf

 **Labelled Output**
 \
 ![](output.gif)